Warchoł

 Warchoł is a Polish surname originated from the nickname with the literal meaning of a troublemaker.
-Variations of the surname include: Varchol, Varhol, Warchol, Warhol, Warchał, Warhola, Warchoła, Warchała, etc. Notable people with the surname include:
+The term is historically associated with warchołstwo, a historical phenomenon describing unruly and rebellious behavior among the Polish nobility in the Polish–Lithuanian Commonwealth.
+Variations of the surname include: Varchol, Varhol, Warchol, Warhol, Warchał, Warhola, Warchoła, Warchała, etc.

+Notable people with the surname include: